nkanungo/ERA_1/README.md

 Inside the training loop, it performs the following steps for each batch of data:

-Moves the data and target tensors to the specified device.
+•	Moves the data and target tensors to the specified device.
-Resets the gradients of the optimizer.
+•	Resets the gradients of the optimizer.
-Performs a forward pass through the model to predict the output for the input data.
+•	Performs a forward pass through the model to predict the output for the input data.
-Calculates the loss between the predicted output and the target using the specified loss function.
+•	Calculates the loss between the predicted output and the target using the specified loss function.
-Accumulates the training loss for the current batch.
+•	Accumulates the training loss for the current batch.
-Computes gradients of the loss with respect to the model parameters.
+•	Computes gradients of the loss with respect to the model parameters.
-Updates the model parameters using the optimizer.
+•	Updates the model parameters using the optimizer.
-Updates the number of correct predictions and the number of processed samples.
+•	Updates the number of correct predictions and the number of processed samples.
-Updates the progress bar description with the current loss and
+•	Updates the progress bar description with the current loss

 **Test Method**